U-Turn Diffusion: Technical Introduction: Score-Based Diffusion

-\textbf{Inference}, which involves generating new samples from the distribution represented by the data, entails initializing the reverse process (\ref{eq:reverse_sde}) at $t=T$ (large but finite) with a sample drawn from $\pi(\cdot)$, and then running the process backward in time to reach the desired result at $t=0$.
-This operation requires accessing the so-called \textit{score function} $s(\textbf{x},t)=(\nabla_{\textbf{x}}\log(p_t(\textbf{x}))$, as indicated in Eq.~(\ref{eq:reverse_sde}).
-However, practically obtaining the exact time-dependent score function is challenging.
-Therefore, we resort to approximating it with a Neural Network (NN) parameterized by a vector of parameters $\theta$: $s_{\theta}(\textbf{x},t) \approx s(\textbf{x},t)$.
+{\bf Inference}, which involves generating new samples from the distribution represented by the data, entails initializing the reverse process (\ref{eq:reverse_sde}) at a sufficiently large (but practically finite) $t=T$ with a sample drawn from the normal distribution derived in the limit of $T\to\infty$, $p$ and then running the process reversed in time to reach the desired result at $t=0$.
+This operation requires accessing the Score Function (SF), as indicated in Eq.~(\ref{eq:reverse_sde}).
+However, practically obtaining the exact time-dependent SF is challenging.
+Therefore, we normally resort to approximating it with a Neural Network (NN) parameterized by a vector of parameters $\theta$: ${\bm s}_{\theta}(\cdot,t) \approx {\bm s}(\cdot,t)$.

-The neural network-based approximation of the score function allows us to efficiently compute and utilize gradients with respect to the input data $\textbf{x}$ at different times $t$, which is essential for guiding the reverse process during inference.
-By leveraging this neural network approximation, we can effectively sample from the desired distribution and generate new images which are approximately i.i.d. from a target probability distribution represented by input data.
+The NN-based approximation of the SF allows us to efficiently compute and utilize gradients with respect to the input data ${\bm x}$ at different times $t$, which is essential for guiding the reverse process during inference.
+By leveraging this NN approximation, we can effectively sample from the desired distribution and generate new images which are approximately i.i.d. from a target probability distribution represented by input data.
 This approach enables us to achieve reliable and accurate inference in complex high-dimensional spaces, where traditional methods may struggle to capture the underlying data distribution effectively.